NYCCAOSA

 commit to active participation in NYCCAOSA for at least one year following the course.

-Past Winner - Bob Goldberg
+Bob Goldberg

-Orff Level I at Trevor (five years ago) was one of the best courses I’d ever taken.
+Orff Level I was one of the best courses I’d ever taken.
 I learned many useful songs and techniques, and got to work with three great teachers and a vibrant group of colleagues.
 It brought a focus to my teaching, and introduced me to an exciting and innovative community of teachers.
 Level II (at PS51) has been another great experience.
 It is a treat to be able to work with Danai, Judith and Laura again.
 We have had the chance to study Orff-Keetman compositions in depth, to explore modal composition and improvisation, to write lyrics, songs, arrangements and ensemble pieces, to keep our musical selves rooted in our physical selves through dance, to make pictures and tell stories with our voices, bodies, and instruments.
 As a composer, I appreciate that all three teachers are working composers, with an understanding of the theoretical and the practical aspects, a deep commitment to collaboration, and the greatest respect for their students.
 Teaching Orff is the most fun you can have in a music classroom.
 This just makes it better!